 27. Westfield Fashion Square

-Featuring 229 stores and services, Westfield Fashion Square is a premier shopping destination located in the Sherman Oaks neighborhood of the San Fernando Valley.
-Anchored by Bloomingdale's and Macy's, Westfield Fashion Square emerged from a major renovation with a sleek cosmopolitan look and an upgraded dining terrace.
+Featuring more than 200 stores and services, Westfield Fashion Square is a premier shopping destination located in the Sherman Oaks neighborhood of the San Fernando Valley.
+Anchored by Bloomingdale's and Macy's, Westfield Fashion Square has emerged from a major renovation with a sleek cosmopolitan look featuring some of the finest shops like Ted Baker, Michael Kors and Coach and an upgraded dining terrace with some of the tastiest eateries like Sarku Japan and Salata.
 The shopping mall has appeared in the 1995 hit comedy Clueless and TV series like The Office and Malcolm in the Middle.

 28. Gift Stores at LA Hotels